Learning how to pick, strum, or pluck guitar chords is one of the coolest parts about playing the instrument.

-Another variation of the basic major chord, 6th chords are built by adding a 6th to the basic Major triad.
+Another variation of the major chord, 6th chords are built by adding a 6th to the major triad.

-When adding this note to the three-note shape, you are creating the interval pattern Root, Major 3rd, Perfect 5th and Major 6th.
+When adding this note to the three-note shape, you create the interval pattern root, major 3rd, perfect 5th and major 6th.

-6th chords are played on the I, IV and sometimes V chords of a Major key, though mostly they are used on the I and the IV.
+6th chords are played on the I, IV, and sometimes V chords of a major key, though mostly used on the I and the IV.

-Again, now that you have three major-family chords under your fingers, you can play all three in a row to compare them.
+Now that you have three major-family chords under your fingers, play all three in a row to compare.

 Open Chords – 7th

-Also called the dominant 7th chord, you’ll now add a b7 interval to the major chord in order to create these new shapes, which are used on the V of any Major key.
+Also called the dominant 7th chord, you now add a b7 to the major chord to create these new shapes, which are used on the V of any major key.

-As you can see, it’s also only one note different, b7 vs. 7, than the Maj7 chord you learned earlier.
+As you can see, it’s also only one note different, b7 vs. 7, compared to the Maj7 chord you learned earlier.

-In this case, the 7th has been lowered by a fret, a half step, to form any dominant 7th chord.
+In this case, the 7th is lowered by a fret, a half step, to form dominant 7th chords.

-Though they are only one note different, 7th and Maj7 chords sound completely different on guitar.
+Though they’re only one note different, 7th and Maj7 chords sound completely different.

 As well, they’re used in different musical situations.